Geoff’s Wedding

 I want to go south of the river and find something.

 And what is like, where are you?
-It's probably like fucking Boulden Creek in a wine ship.
+It's probably like fucking Boulden Creek and it wines.
 It probably is.

 I'm just verifying that.

-So is this like a spot you guys are from, not once over, but like, is this a spot you guys are like familiar with?
-It is Boulden Creek.
-We were.
+So is this like a spot you guys are not once over, but like, is this a spot you guys are like familiar with?
+It is Bowling Creek.
+We were

-That tattoo parlor is on LA.
-On Mary, I think?
+That tattoo parlor is now.
+On Mary, I think.

 And that place is a soup peddler now.
 Oh, is it?
-Yeah, or it's next to a soup peddler now.
+Yeah, or it's next to a soup peddler.

 You think if you walk in with your blade tattoos, you'd be like, I got a tattoo here.
 Can I get some soup?
-Yeah, give me some, hit me up.
+Yeah, give me some.

 The lady who owned that tattoo parlor, without getting into specifics or names, the lady who owned that tattoo parlor, Gus and I saw her during the pandemic and she was homeless.
 Oh, no way.